mlabs-haskell/cardanow/docs/running-locally.md

 `LOCAL_KUPO_DATA_PER_SNAPSHOT`:
 `EXPORTED_KUPO_SNAPSHOT_PATH`;

-The kupo service must be running: the script will interact to it to check if kupo is synced.
+The kupo service must be running: the script will interact with it to check if kupo is synced.

 To test the upload of the snapshot `EXPORTED_KUPO_SNAPSHOT_PATH` must be set.